jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 ### Hi there 👋

 I am Jan, a software developer and computer scientist with a focus on distributed databases and distributed systems.
-I am 37 years old, live in Berlin (Germany), and work for around 18 years in IT.
+I am 37 years old, live in Berlin (Germany), and work since around 20 years in IT.
 I worked as a system administrator, network administrator, software developer, and CTO.
-At the moment, I am finishing my PhD (computer science / distributed databases) at the University of Hagen.
+At the moment, I am working as a aenior software developer on a PostgreSQL extension for time-series data.

 - 🔭 I’m currently working on [BBoxDB](https://bboxdb.org) a distributed key-bounding-box-value database.
 BBoxDB is a NoSQL database for multi-dimensional data implemented from scratch (see [full paper](https://link.springer.com/article/10.1007/s10619-019-07275-w).
 With BBoxDB Streams, the software can also process multi-dimensional data streams and execute continuous queries (e.g., continuous range queries and continuous spatial joins, see the [technical report](https://ub-deposit.fernuni-hagen.de/receive/mir_mods_00001727)).